Glock: .380 ACP

 The Glock 42, chambered in .380 ACP, is currently the smallest Glock handgun produced as of 2023.
 The Glock 42 was also the first Glock to be entirely manufactured domestically in the United States—due to import-export restrictions from Austria to the United States market.

 The first two .380 ACP models (Glock 25 and 28) were released in 1995 to provide a less powerful alternative to the 9mm Parabellum and 9×21mm, primarily intended for markets such as Brazil that prohibit civilian ownership of firearms chambered in more powerful calibers.
 Made in Austria, import restrictions ban civilian importation into the United States, but a limited Glock 28 run was manufactured in Glock's US plant for US sale.
-The Glock 25 and 28 are banned in Canada as they do not meet minimum handgun barrel length requirements.
+The Glock 25 and 28 are banned in Canada as they do not meet the minimum handgun barrel length requirements.

 Due to the relatively low bolt thrust of the .380 ACP cartridge, the locked-breech design of the Glock 19 and Glock 26 was minimally modified for the Glock 25 and Glock 28 to implement unlocked breech operation.
 It operates via straight blowback of the slide.
-This required modification of the locking surfaces on the barrel, as well as a redesign of the former locking block.
+This required modifying the locking surfaces on the barrel and redesigning the former locking block.
 Unusual for a blowback design, the barrel is not fixed to the frame.
 It moves rearward in recoil until it is tilted below the slide, similar to the standard locked-breech system.
 The reduced size and mass of the Glock 42 allowed the return to the Glock-standard locked-breech design.